 For centuries before the town of Salida came into existence, the area was inhabited by native cultures including the Ute, Arapahoe and Cheyenne.
 But it was in 1806 and 1807 when Zebulon Pike, Colorado’s most famous frontiersmen, came into the Upper Arkansas Valley area on an official mission to explore the headwaters of the Arkansas River, which at the time was thought to be the Red River.
 Pike’s account had a dramatic effect on the exploration of the southwest.
 Frontiersmen visited the area until the late 1850’s, when the first settlers entered the valley.

 In 1880 the Denver and Rio Grande railroad tracks arrived at South Arkansas, as Salida was first called, bypassing Cleora.
 A man named A.C.
 Hunt laid out the new 160-acre townsite, and in June of 1880 a post office was established.
 Hunt’s wife suggested the Spanish name Salida (‘exit’), for the new town.
-Salida was now a major division point on the railroad tracks, with a brand new stone depot where the tracks diverged.
-Many new buildings and projects were constructed in the coming years, displaying the success of the new town of Salida.
+It then became a major division point on the railroad tracks, with a brand new stone depot where the tracks diverged.
+Many new buildings and projects were constructed in the coming years, displaying the success of the new town.
 These buildings and projects included the Alpine Tunnel, the D&RG Hospital, the Salida Light and Power Company (Steamplant) building and the smokestack in Smeltertown.
 Many of the buildings are still standing, creating Colorado’s largest historical district.

 Salida is a wonderful destination for your Colorado rafting vacation.
-Outdoor activities are endless – the availability of hiking, rafting and camping make a Salida vacation the trip of lifetime.
+Outdoor activities are endless – the availability of hiking, rafting and camping make Chaffee County the trip of lifetime.
 Take white water rafting trip through Browns Canyon on the Arkansas River, hike through Bighorn Sheep Canyon, or enjoy a horseback ride amidst the grand beauty of the Rocky Mountains.